Internet Connection Types: A Complete Guide

 Picking the right connection comes down to availability, household size, and budget.
 If you’ve optimized your router and are still seeing “Poor” results, it might be time to switch.

-- Fiber: The gold standard for gamers, large families, and remote workers.
+• Fiber: The best internet option for gamers, large families, and remote workers.